OnMinteer/DADS7202_project_1/README.md

 ## Project Hypothesis
 We believe that between traditional ML and MLP, MLP will not going to have a better result than traditional ML

+## Highlights

 ## Introduction
-This homework is to predict bankruptcy by using binary classification
+This project aims to predict bankruptcy by using binary classification

 ## Data
 1. Data Source:\